Shotgun assembly of random graphs: Introduction

 In this paper we will be concerned with the shotgun assembly of an Erd\H os-R\'enyi random graph $G\in \mathcal G(n,p)$, where each edge is open independently with probability $p = p(n)$.
-This model has been extensively studied \cite{mossel2017shotgun,gaudio2020shotgun,huang2021shotgun,ding2022shotgun} (there is also interesting work on other random graphs including random regular graphs \cite{mossel2015shotgun}, random geometric graphs \cite{adhikari2022geometric} and random simplicial complexes \cite{adhikari2022shotgun}).
+This problem has already been extensively studied \cite{mossel2017shotgun,gaudio2020shotgun,huang2021shotgun,ding2022shotgun} (there is also interesting work on other random graphs including random regular graphs \cite{mossel2015shotgun}, random geometric graphs \cite{adhikari2022geometric} and random simplicial complexes \cite{adhikari2022shotgun}).
 Let us start by defining the problem more carefully.
 For a graph $G$, let ${N}_r^{(G)}(v)$ be the graph induced by the vertices at distance at most $r$ from $v$, where the vertices are unlabelled except for the vertex $v$.
-For an integer $r\ge1$ and graphs $G$ and $H$, we say $G$ and $H$ {\em have isomorphic $r$-neighbourhoods} if there is a bijection $\phi:V(G)\to V(H)$ such that for each vertex $v$ of $G$ there is an isomorphism from the $r$-neighbourhood $N_r(v)$ around $v$ in $G$ to the $r$-neighbourhood $N_r(\phi(v))$ around $\phi(v)$ in $H$ which maps $v$ to $\phi(v)$.
-We say that $G$ is \emph{reconstructible from its $r$-neighbourhoods} (or \textit{$r$-reconstructible}) if every graph with $r$-neighbourhoods isomorphic to those of $G$, is in fact isomorphic to $G$.
+For an integer $r\ge1$ and graphs $G$ and $H$, we say $G$ and $H$ {\em have isomorphic $r$-neighbourhoods} if there is a bijection $\phi:V(G)\to V(H)$ such that for each vertex $v$ of $G$ there is an isomorphism from the $r$-neighbourhood $N^{(G)}_r(v)$ around $v$ in $G$ to the $r$-neighbourhood $N^{(H)}_r(\phi(v))$ around $\phi(v)$ in $H$ which maps $v$ to $\phi(v)$.
+We say that $G$ is \emph{reconstructible from its $r$-neighbourhoods} (or \textit{$r$-reconstructible}) if every graph with $r$-neighbourhoods isomorphic to those of $G$ is isomorphic to $G$.
 The general problem is to determine for what range of $p$ a random graph $G\in \mathcal G(n,p)$ is reconstructible (or non-reconstructible) from its $r$-neighbourhoods with high probability (i.e.~with probability tending to 1 as $n$ tends to infinity).
 We improve on previous bounds for all values of $r$, and give a fairly complete picture for $r\ge 3$.

 For very small $p$, the general picture is similar for all $r$.
 Indeed, we show that at every radius $r$ there is a phase transition when $p$ is around $n^{-\frac{2r+1}{2r}}$.
-If $p = o(n^{-\frac{2r+1}{2r}})$, every component of the graph contains at most $2r$ vertices and is contained entirely in an $r$-ball, and we reconstruct the graph by iteratively identifying and removing the largest components.
+If $p = o(n^{-\frac{2r+1}{2r}})$, there are no paths of lengths $2r$ with high probability and every component is contained entirely in an $r$-ball.
+This means we reconstruct the graph by iteratively identifying and removing the largest components.
 On the other hand, if $p$ grows slightly faster than $n^{-\frac{2r+1}{2r}}$, then with high probability we obtain a graph that is not $r$-reconstructible.